• Monarch Butterflies © Worldwide Quest

 Meals: Breakfast, Lunch, Dinner.
 Overnight: Hotel Habita Polanco, Mexico City.

 In the northern reaches of Mexico City is the Sierra de Guadalupe State Park.
 Oaks and cacti are dominant in this dry montane region.
-Here, Greater Roadrunners search for reptiles under yuccas, and Cactus Wrens are common.
-Dusky and Gray Flycatchers, both breeders in western North America, are fairly dependable, along with Black-chinned Sparrows and Green-tailed Towhees.
+Here, Greater Roadrunners search for reptiles under yuccas and Cactus Wrens are common.
+Dusky and Grey Flycatchers, both breeders in western North America, are fairly dependable along with Black-chinned Sparrows and Green-tailed Towhees.
 Blooming flowers attract Black-vented and Scott’s Orioles.
 This is our best chance to see wintering Blue Grosbeaks and Virginia’s Warblers.

 This evening is our Farewell Dinner to celebrate the wonderful experiences and bird sightings we’ve had over the past week.